sant0s/play2-chart/index.md

 ------------

-For HTML views, an image can be represented as an `img` tag where its `src` attribute is:
+For HTML views, an image can be represented as an `img` tag where its `src` attribute is either:

 1. A Base64-encoded image:
     -   `<img src="data:image/png;base64,<base64> <attrs> />`
         -   `<base64>` is a Base64-encoded image
-        -   `<attrs>` is a list of `img` attributes besides `src`
+        -   `<attrs>` is a list of additional attributes

 2. An image URL:
     -   `<img src="<url>" <attrs> />`
         -   `<url>` is the URL of an image
         -   `<attrs>` is a list of `img` attributes besides `src`

-The Chart module supports both of the above scenarios.
-A chart image can be generated in both its Base64-encoded and raw forms.
-These scenarios are described in the following section.
+The Chart module supports both scenarios i.e. chart images can be generated in either Base64-encoded or raw forms.

 Usage
 -----